Taxation of international executives

 |From CHF||To CHF||CHF||Percent|

-If the taxable income exceeds CHF895,900 the entire income is subject to the rate of 11.5 percent.
+All taxable income in excess of CHF 895,901 is subject to the rate of 11.5 percent.

 For cantonal tax purposes, each canton has its own basis of taxation and tax rates, which vary considerably across Switzerland.
 In addition to cantonal taxes, communes also levy taxes as do some municipalities and churches.
 Taxpayers should consult a tax adviser to obtain the relevant cantonal tax rate tables.